cloudfoundry-attic/cf-docs/source/docs/running/troubleshooting/troubleshooting-apps.html.md

+---
-## How Cloud Operators can navigate to a specific app running in a Warden container
+title: How Cloud Operators can navigate to a specific app running in a Warden container
+---
 ### Retrieve an example backend (internal DEA network host:port) for a particular URL

 Send a X-Vcap-Trace header on your request to an app with the appropriate secret key, and the router will add a X-Vcap-Backend response header identifying the DEA that was used to service the request.